Solo Travel in Puerto Rico

 Puerto Rico has a tropical climate making it a good destination to visit for the majority of the year.
 The summer months can be a bit rainy with the north coast receiving more rain than the rest of the island.
 It doesn’t usually rain for long so don’t let this put you off travelling here during this time.
 The low season is between June to November due to the hurricane season.

 If you love festivals visit Vieques in mid-July for the Patronales, a salsa and calypso music festival held on the island.
 Check that the festival is on when you want to go.
-The chart below shows the annual weather for San Juan from January to December.
+The chart below shows the annual weather for San Juan from January to December to help you plan a trip to Puerto Rico.

 Puerto Rico Travel Insurance

-Puerto Rico is a gorgeous archipelago to explore but because it is part of the USA, travel insurance is always recommended for your solo trip to Puerto Rico to cover you for medical assistance and accidents.
+Puerto Rico is a gorgeous archipelago to explore but because it is part of the USA, travel insurance is always recommended for your trip to Puerto Rico to cover you for medical assistance and accidents.

 All companies allow you to buy insurance when you are already on the road and offer different plans depending on your needs including additional adventure cover.